-Battery information in Linux is provided by the ACPI (Advanced Configuration and Power Interface) daemon which is installed by default in most Linux distributions.
-Monitored battery information is stored in the /sys filesystem.
+The ACPI (Advanced Configuration and Power Interface) daemon provides battery information in Linux, installed by default in most Linux distributions. /sys filesystem stores all the battery information monitored by ACPI.

-You can view your battery information by viewing the content of the files in the battery section of the /sys filesystem or by using userland applications such as upower or acpi.
+You can view your battery information by viewing the content of the files in the battery section of the /sys filesystem.
+The filesystem could be hard to navigate, but a few userland applications such as upower and acpi can assist in viewing your battery information.

 $ ls /sys/class/power_supply/BAT0/ alarm charge_full_design device present technology voltage_now capacity charge_now manufacturer serial_number type capacity_level current_now model_name status uevent charge_full cycle_count power subsystem voltage_min_design